IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 More information about data in [MPLbank Readme].

-The objectives of this journey are to discover, test and use this Banking API using a sample banking application, then enhance it using IBM Bluemix.
+The objectives of this journey are to discover, test and use this Banking API using a sample banking application, then enhance it using IBM Cloud.

 ## Included components

-The journey is accomplished by using a Hybrid [IBM Bluemix] / [IBM Z Mainframe] architecture.
+The journey is accomplished by using a Hybrid [IBM Cloud] / [IBM Z Mainframe] architecture.

 * [IBM Db2]
 * [IBM CICS Transaction Server]